Kootut teokset | Samlade skrifter | Selected Works

 The immediately adjacent nations, which then enjoyed freedom and prosperity, became much indebted to the Danish monarchy for that oppression; for intelligence, virtue and diligence always seek out the places where they are rewarded and are thus obliged to abandon their wretched native land.

 Another thing occurs to me with regard to Denmark: how large would that kingdom not have been had its monarchs not by oppression induced whole countries to desert it?
 During the period of the Kalmar Union4 our dear fatherland was stripped bare by Danish rulers, and when Christian II5 thought he had drained every drop of noble blood from Swedish hearts, he was soon made to realize how coercion and slavery imposed on an enlightened nation will never strengthen a regime, for if it is ever to succeed, ignorance must necessarily precede it, but that has to be introduced so gradually that the nation does not become aware of the underlying aim.
-Only then did Christian realize that royal authority is constituted only by the number of those who are willing28 to obey, and when there are none, a king is equivalent to a crofter and a beggar.
+Only then did Christian realize that royal authority is constituted only by the number of those who are willing to obey, and when there are none, a king is equivalent to a crofter and a beggar.

 Cunning neighbours always know how to exploit the oppression of others, for nothing in the world is as able in a short time to increase a population so much as freedom.
 A prolific people is obliged to devote one-third of its labour to children who do nothing yet but consume, but freedom brings in people who are at their most productive.
 If the oppression is exercised among a prolific people, it cannot be pitied enough.
 Every year they invest millions in their children, but a dangerous neighbour will absorb 100 per cent of that.

 The example of all rapidly growing powers provides tangible evidence of this.
 Prussia, which was so insignificant at the beginning of this century, has in this way within a short period grown into a marvel and terror to the whole of Europe.
 Its rulers have followed the example of Romulus, made their country into a haven for all refugees, among whom those from Salzburg were not the least significant.6 The king constructed dwellings for the refugees and assisted others with building loans.
 He was reluctant to put pressure on anyone in matters of conscience and religion and only too willing to extend civic freedom to all, and the prosperity achieved by some induced an incredible number to move there.
-The laws were made effective, and successful efforts were made to curtail lawsuits, so that everyone would be able to enjoy his rights with29 the minimum waste of time and money.
+The laws were made effective, and successful efforts were made to curtail lawsuits, so that everyone would be able to enjoy his rights with the minimum waste of time and money.

 An assemblage of many kinds of people, of whom a large part are not constrained by either conscience or religion, tends to be regarded as impossible to turn into useful citizens, but the King has shown that it is not only morality that can make a person law-abiding; the laws and the administration of them should produce civic virtue.